-Kanamaru and Kanamitsu (2006) showed that the growth of large scale error spanning the regional domain has been the major cause of inaccuracies in the dynamical downscaling procedure using RSM, and the SSBC scheme can reduce this error.
+Kanamaru and Kanamitsu (2007) showed that the growth of large scale error spanning the regional domain has been the major cause of inaccuracies in the dynamical downscaling procedure using RSM, and the SSBC scheme can reduce this error.
 The scheme consists of three components: 1) nudging of the large scale part of the wind perturbation towards zero, 2) removing the area average perturbation of temperature and moisture at every model level and 3) adjusting the area mean perturbation logarithm of surface pressure to the corresponding difference of logarithm of surface pressure due to the area mean difference in the global and regional topography.
 The combination of these procedures reduces the large scale error and improves the simulation of precipitation, makes the downscaling insensitive to the model domain, and allows the use of much weaker lateral boundary relaxation in RSM.
 We apply this method to reduce the error greater than 1000 km.
-This cutoff scale is based on the average distance of radiosonde observations in the U. S. (approximately 250 km; Archer and Jacobson, 2003), and the resolution of the NCEP-NCAR reanalysis, which is about 200 km.
-In CaRD10, however, SSBC is mostly effective on the area average and the largest scale because the domain is about the size of 1000 km x 1600 km.
+This cutoff scale (for the first component of SSBC) is based on the average distance of radiosonde observations in the U. S. (approximately 250 km; Archer and Jacobson, 2003), and the resolution of the NCEP-NCAR reanalysis, which is about 200 km.
+In CaRD10, however, SSBC is mostly effective on the area average and the largest scale because the domain is about the size of 1600 km x 2000 km.
+Here, the largest scale implies a wave with one positive and one negative peak and a node at the center in both x- and ydirections.